fortran-lang/fortran-lang.org/learn/intrinsics/RRSPACING.md

 ## __Returns__

-The return value is of the same type and kind as X. The value returned is equal to __abs__(fraction(x)) \* __float__(radix(x))\*\*digits(x).
+The return value is of the same type and kind as __x__.
+The value returned is equal to __abs__(fraction(x)) \* __float__(radix(x))\*\*digits(x).

 ## __Standard__